 Here are some notable features the 7 ¼ circular saw has:

 - Angular cut: you can cut your materials even at a 45 degrees angle.
-It provides a ton of flexibility and convenience, especially for intricate woodworking projects.
+It is one of the most reliable circular saw blades as it provides a ton of flexibility and convenience, especially for intricate woodworking projects.

 - Blade options: you’ve got several options of 7 ¼ blades to choose from to match your project.
 You’re not constricted to working with your stock blade, and you can upgrade to a new one.

 Today, we got to know the substantial differences between 6 ½ and 7 ¼ circular saws.
 Each has its advantages and disadvantages, depending on what you’re looking for.

 A 6 ½ saw is more lightweight and portable, making it much easier to maneuver and a more suitable choice for those who don’t often have advanced projects.
 Not to mention, the smaller option is also more affordable.
 However, a 7 ¼ saw is better for moderate to advanced tasks, angular cuts and often comes with different blades.